OpenTechSchool/python-flask/core/setup.md

 This part isn't required for Flask, but its very useful if you think you'll ever work on more than one python project!
 You can skip over this section if you like, or come back to it later.

-**virtualenv** makes it easy to use different packages, and even different versions of packages, and even different *pythons*, in your python projects.
+**virtualenv** makes it easy to use different packages, and even different versions of packages, in your python projects.
 So you could have one project using Flask, another using Django, another using Bottle and they won't step all over each other, and you won't be confused for which project you installed which package.

 Installing on Windows is as easy as: